-3.7.3.1 Out-of-band Switch Management
+3.7.3.1 OOB Switch Management

-Management must be performed out-of-band via the console port or an out-of-band management network.
+Management must be performed OOB via the console port or an OOB management network.
 The console port will be configured to time out, so that if an administrator forgets to log out, the device will log the administrator out automatically.
 The auxiliary port will be disabled.
 Users should never connect a modem to the aux port as a backup or remote access method to the device.

-- (NET1380: CAT I) The IAO will ensure that all out-of-band management connections to the switch require passwords. - (NET1381: CAT II) The switch administrators will ensure the switch console port is configured to time out after 10 minutes or less of inactivity. - (NET1382: CAT II) The IAO will ensure modems are not connected to the console or auxiliary ports. - (NET1383: CAT III) The switch administrators will ensure that the switch's aux port is disabled.
+- (NET1380: CAT I) The IAO/NSO will ensure that all OOB management connections to the switch require passwords. - (NET1381: CAT II) The switch administrator will ensure the switch console port is configured to time out after 10 minutes or less of inactivity.

+- (NET1382: CAT II) The IAO/NSO will ensure modems are not connected to the console or auxiliary ports. - (NET1383: CAT III) The switch administrator will ensure that the switch's auxiliary port is disabled.